Azure-Samples/azure-samples-python-management/samples/quota/README.md

 - python
 products:
 - azure
-description: "These code samples will show you how to manage Group Quota using Azure SDK for Python."
+description: "These code samples will show you how to manage Quota using Azure SDK for Python."
 urlFragment: quota
 ---

-# Getting started - Managing Group Quota using Azure Python SDK
+# Getting started - Managing Quota using Azure Python SDK

-These code samples will show you how to manage Group Quota using Azure SDK for Python.
+These code samples will show you how to manage Quota using Azure SDK for Python.

 ## Features